-We offer an Intensive Smooth Speech Program for adults who stutter.
+We offer an Intensive Prolonged/Smooth Speech Program for adults who stutter.
 The intensive stuttering treatment program, also referred to as 'Intensive Fluency', has been proven to lead to a decrease in stuttering and is supported by a significant evidence base.

 Intensive Smooth Speech Program